These Galaxy S9 tips and tricks will make you a pro

-You already know about the Galaxy S9 and S9 Plus' headliner improvements, like a dual aperture camera and shifted fingerprint reader on the back, a second camera lens for the S9 Plus and AR Emoji.
+You already know about the Galaxy S9 ($719.99 at Best Buy) and S9 Plus' headliner improvements, like a dual aperture camera and shifted fingerprint reader on the back, a second camera lens for the S9 Plus and AR Emoji.

 But you may not know about these hidden features, which span everything from camera tricks to messaging.